 Set the constant buffers used by the hull-shader stage.

-void HSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in] ID3D11Buffer *const *ppConstantBuffers );
+void HSSetConstantBuffers( [in] UINT StartSlot, [in] UINT NumBuffers, [in, optional] ID3D11Buffer *const *ppConstantBuffers );

 - StartSlot [in]